Inside Autograph, Tom Brady’s NFT startup

 Ever wondered about the strangest thing six-time Super Bowl winner Tom Brady has signed?
 A fan’s forearm, he revealed, in an invite-only Discord this March.
 “They got a tattoo over that…it was pretty cool,” he said.
-Rob Gronkowski, a.ka.
-“The greatest NFL tight end,” a.k.a.
-“The Gronk” chuckled.
+Rob Gronkowski, aka “The greatest NFL tight end,” aka “The Gronk” chuckled.
 “I signed 10 kids in a row [on] their forehead [at football camp], and they ran away showing it off,” he told Brady.
 “Weird [but] they loved it.”

 Their banter continued for 20 minutes before they touched on the reason for their broadcasted bro-down: Tom Brady’s much-hyped celebrity NFT agency, Autograph, which launched in August 2021.
 In April, the company inked a multi-year deal to make NFTs for ESPN.